Public Policy Law | Corporate Law | Transatlantic Ventures

 What's with the Shamrocks?

 Each year the Irish Prime Minister (An Taoiseach) visits the White House on or around St. Patrick's Day for what has become known as the Shamrock Ceremony, where he presents a Waterford Crystal bowl filled with shamrock to the President of the United States in recognition of the two countries special bond.
 The official exchange and photo op is joyfully followed by a festive reception for guests at the White House.
 The festivities actually begin much earlier in the day with a sit down St. Patrick's Day lunch.
-This tradition began, on a much smaller scale, during the Truman administration when, in 1952, the Irish Ambassador to the US John Hearne dropped off a box of shamrock plant to the White House.
+This tradition began, on a much smaller scale, during the Truman administration when, in 1952, the Irish Ambassador to the US John Hearne dropped off a box of shamrock plant to the White House with a note from then President Seán T. O’Kelly which read “Happy St. Patrick’s Day with compliments of the President of Ireland”.
 Ironically President Truman was not home at the time but rather on vacation.

 So what's all the fuss about?